getsentry/rfcs/text/0034-sdk-lifecycle-hooks.md

 Hooks are meant to be mostly internal APIs for integration authors, but we can also expose them to SDK users if there is a use case for it.

-As hook callbacks are not processed by the client, they can be async functions.
+As hook callbacks are not processed by the client.
+Data passed into can be mutated, which can have side effects on the event pipeline, and consquences for hooks with async callbacks.
+As such, we recommend using hooks for synchronous operations only, but SDK authors can choose to implement them as async if they need to.

 ```ts
 // Example implementation in JavaScript